Yosemite, October 13 – 17

 Film or Digital

-No matter whether you work with film or digital, large or small format, this workshop will help you advance your own photographic vision and technique.
-You will learn to isolate and evaluate the elements of a scene, translate the literal to the expressive, and use optics and exposure to best effect.
+You will learn to isolate and evaluate the elements of a scene, translate the literal to the expressive, and use optics and exposure to best effect, all under the guidance of long-time Ansel Adams assistant and master photographer, Alan Ross.

 Visits to many of Ansel’s favorite locations in Yosemite will provide inspiration and insight, with demonstrations, practice sessions and critique laying the foundation for individual photographic advancement.

-- How equipment choice – digital or film – impacts your final image
+- How equipment choice impacts your final image

 - Choosing a lens and using it well